masckmaster2007/OpenLi7wak/README.md

 - [x] Leaderboard DOS
 - [x] Message Spam
 - [x] [Rotating Proxies support](https://webshare.io)
-- [x] MigMatos REUPLOAD circumvent (in v2.1)
+- [x] MigMatos REUPLOAD circumvent

 # Files
+OpenLi7wak is seperated in 2 folders, client and server.
+Client has:

-- Base64.js - is encode.exe (used pkg to package...)
+- Base64.js - encode.exe (used pkg to package...)
-- bug.php - A file to put online (ngrok if ran locally) [THIS FILE WILL BE DEPRECATED]
 - index.bat - Main File

+Server has:

+- index.js and package.json - A GDPS loginGJAccount and downloadGJLevel "emulator"
+- bug.php - Legacy script for "emulating" downlodaGJLevel, can be put online in any host that has PHP [NOW DEPRECATED]